flloaers/words/README.md

 # words

-Words — whether technical or not — as rabbit holes: prompting iterative journeys.
+Words — whether technical or not — as seeds morphing into rabbit holes: prompting iterative journeys.